-For purposes of Article 2.1, Samples shall be analyzed only in laboratories (or satellite facilities) accredited or otherwise approved by WADA.
-The choice of the WADA-accredited or WADA-approved laboratory used for the Sample analysis under these Rules shall be determined by the IOC.
+In accordance with the Code and for purposes of Article 2.1 of these Rules, Samples shall be analyzed only in laboratories (or satellite facilities) accredited or otherwise approved by WADA.

 6.2 Purpose of Analysis of Samples

 Samples shall be analyzed to detect Prohibited Substances and Prohibited Methods and other substances as may be directed by WADA pursuant to the Monitoring Program described in Article 4.5 of the Code; or to assist in profiling relevant parameters in an Athlete's urine, blood or other matrix, including DNA or genomic profiling; or for any other legitimate anti-doping purpose.
 Samples may be collected and stored for future analysis.